 Children get introduced to technology very early in life.
 It’s wise to set healthy a routine for using technical devices at that time.
 Try to allow screen time within healthy limits.

 This early routine will help in preventing children from overindulgence in a virtual world.
-For a balanced personality development, children need to know themselves apart from their virtual identities.
+For balanced personality development, children need to know themselves apart from their virtual identities.

 Limited use of technological gadgets will prevent them from cyberbullying and will positively contribute to their mental health.